 Your first step as a new student should be to log into myUCF and accept your offer of admission.
-You should also establish a Knights-Mail email account.
+You should also establish a Knights Email account.
 Be sure to do this as soon as possible, as both of these steps ensure you will be properly contacted by offices on campus concerning orientation and financial aid information.
 As Knights Mail is our official contact address for UCF, after your first semester all official notices will go to this account, so be sure to set it up as soon as possible and check it regularly.

-Graduate Course Registration (Registration Overview)
+Graduate Course Registration

 Texts & Technology courses operate on Closed Enrollment.
 Closed Enrollment essentially makes all of our courses appear full or closed to students in myUCF, setting an individual permission number for each seat in each course.
-Once registration opens, you simply email our office (phurter@ucf.edu) for each course you wish to take and then, based on the order we receive requests, we send back the permission numbers for the seats so that you can register on myUCF.
+Once registration opens, simply email the T&T office (phurter@ucf.edu) a list of the courses you want to take and then, based on the order we receive requests, a permission number will be emailed to you for each course so that you can register on myUCF.